VeruGHub/easyclimate/docs/articles/points-df-mat-sf.md

-Finally, you can visualize the daily and monthly climate results.
+Finally, you can visualize the daily, monthly and annual climate results.
 For example, let’s plot the precipitation for one of the sites:

 ``` r
 clim_daily_site1 <- daily |>